ckormanyos/wide-decimal/README.md

 ## Additional details

-Wide-Decimal has been tested with numerous compilers for target systems ranging from 8 to 64 bits.
+Wide-decimal has been tested with numerous compilers for target systems ranging from 8 to 64 bits.
 The library is specifically designed for modest efficiency (not the world's fastest) over the entire range of small to large digit counts.
 How efficient is the code?
-Based on a very general comparison, a million digit AGM calculation of
-$\pi$
-is about five times slower than an equivalent calculation performed with a big float data type based on [GMP](https://gmplib.org/).
+Based on a very general comparison, a million digit AGM calculation of $\pi$ is about five times slower than an equivalent calculation performed with a big float data type based on [GMP](https://gmplib.org/).